i4erkasov/yii2-link-pager-with-dots/README.md

-LinkPager extension to display pagination buttons
+Yii2 Link Pager with Dots
 =================================================

-Расширение LinkPager для отображения кнопок пагинации.
+This is an extension of the default Yii2 LinkPager widget, which adds dots between page links.

-Дополняет стандартную генерацию кнопок, вида "1 << 3 4 5 6 7 8 >> 10", кнопками с тремя точками
+Complements the standard button generation, e.g. "1 << 3 4 5 6 7 8 >> 10", with three-dot buttons
-для генерации навигации, вида: "<< 1 ...
+to create navigation, e.g.: "<< 1 ...
 3 4 5 6 ...
-10 >>"
+10 >> "

 Installation
 ------------

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

-Either run
+Run the following command:

 ```
 php composer.phar require --prefer-dist i4erkasov/yii2-link-pager-with-dots "*"
 ```

-or add
+or add the following to the require section of your composer.json file:

 ```
 "i4erkasov/yii2-link-pager-with-dots": "*"
 ```

-to the require section of your `composer.json` file.

 Usage
 -----

 Once the extension is installed, simply use it in your code by  :

-Набор параметров виджета как у стандартного LinkPager
+The set of parameters is the same as for standard [LinkPager](https://www.yiiframework.com/doc/api/2.0/yii-widgets-linkpager)

-Добавлен дополнительный параметр dotsClass отвечающий за ```css``` класс для точек ```...```
+Added an additional parameter dotsClass responsible for ```css``` класс для точек ```...```

-Пример использования с шаблонизатором yii2-twig:
+yii2-twig example:

 ```php
 {{ use('i4erkasov/LinkPagerWithDots/widget/linkPagerWithDots') }}